 If you are travelling from outside of Tasmania to Flinders Island (or other islands in the Furneaux Group) via plane or vessel please provide at least 24 hours’ notice to Biosecurity Tasmania by contacting Andrew Carter (Senior Biosecurity Officer) on 0460 003 047.
 Please note that there are strict biosecurity restrictions on the importation of fresh fruit and vegetables, seafood products, plant materials and other items from interstate.
 More information can be found on the Biosecurity Tasmania website via this link.

 It is a condition of entry to Flinders Island that all animals are healthy.

 Animals known to be in their final trimester of pregnancy, or showing signs of advanced pregnancy, should not be transported across Bass Strait.
-Animal welfare requirements for the transport of livestock across Bass Strait are outlined in the Animal Welfare Guidelines - Transport of Livestock Across Bass Strait, including the Animal Welfare Declaration that must be signed by the Transporter and Master of the Vessel.
-See Movement Requirements for Stock or DPIWE’s Wildlife Import Policy & Procedures webpage for more information on importing wildlife.
+The animal welfare requirements for the transport of livestock across Bass Strait are outlined on the Biosecurity Tasmania website via this link, including the Animal Welfare Declaration that must be signed by the Transporter and Master of the Vessel.
+The NRE Tasmania website also outlines the import requirements for other Animals, Wildlife and Plants from interstate.

 Any queries, please contact Andrew Carter (Senior Biosecurity Officer) on 0460 003 047.